-Digital Literacy is designed to equip students with the digital and computer literacy skills necessary to create, find, and evaluate data and information.
-Students will be exposed to a broad range of computer technology and a working knowledge of computer software and hardware.
-Students benefit from understanding a wide range of applications (e.g., document processing, presentations, spreadsheets, and web-based resources).
+Digital Literacy is designed to equip students with digital and computer literacy skills and expose them to a broad range of computer technology, a working knowledge of computer software and hardware, and lessons in cyber security.
+Students benefit from understanding various applications (e.g., document processing, presentations, spreadsheets, and web-based resources).
 Students will learn how to collaborate online and safely navigate social media effectively.
 Safety, use of technology, social, emotional, career, critical thinking, and problem-solving skill attainment are embedded throughout the course.
+Students will also explore 3D printers and the technology embedded in their use.
+Beginning with a conceptual understanding and moving towards 3D printing with purpose, students will enjoy a mix of manipulative activities, building 3D items in modeling software, and engineering challenges.